prakashraj950/Node-crud/README.md

 ## Troubleshooting
 - Ensure `MongoDB` is running and accessible with the correct credentials.
-- Check the `.env` file for correct configuration.
+- Check the `config.env` file for correct configuration.